entando/entando-docs/vuepress/docs/next/docs/consume/operator-intro.md

 - The `ingressHostName` property defines the host path that will be used to access this service from outside the cluster.
 The Entando Operator will create an ingress reflecting this hostname, and expose the resource at its default path.
-    - **IMPORTANT!** -- If omitted, the Entando Operator will automatically generate a hostname using the value of the ENTANDO_DEFAULT_ROUTING_SUFFIX environment variable that the Entando Operator was configured with.
-It will prefix the name and namespace of the EntandoKeycloakServer to this default routing suffix.